DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-1.md

 For this purpose, system suppliers should demonstrate:

 * children’s social care expertise has been involved in the design, testing and sign-off of the product (including from children and young people)
-* the functions available in the system, along with the information architecture fits the needs of the users and the service
+* the functions available in the system, along with how the information architecture fits the needs of the users and the service
 * there is a maintenance plan in place to ensure that data remains up to date
 * how they will monitor the system to identify issues and gather feedback
 * how they will risk assess and prioritise iterations to ensure the system continues to meet user needs throughout the life of the contract
+* how the system will ensure data security and adherence to the data protection regulations

 ## Available guidance